Fake leads drain your budget. But that’s not the only problem with bad lead data.

 2. Sync leads to your CRM in real time via LeadsBridge

-- Run instant email/SMS verification to weed out junk addresses.
+- Run instant email/SMS verification and ID verification checks to weed out junk or suspicious leads.

 - Trigger automated welcome flows while interest is still fresh.